What is anxiety?

 However, when comparing results from a collection of scientific studies which looked at the effects of various probiotics Vs. dietary modifications and anxiety symptoms, they all showed positive outcomes regardless of the intervention.
 The results also demonstrate that these kinds of modifications are easily achieved with a little guidance and are well worth a try with little or no (literally none that I could find) negative side effects.

-The dietary intervention focused on increasing plant-based foods, but it is the increase in fibre that has the most interesting effect in the gut.
-Plant-based foods are comprised of soluble and insoluble fibres, it is the insoluble fibre that we do not digest and provides substrate for the gut bacteria to feast upon, in turn they produce serotonin; our happy hormone! but the question is; ‘how much fibre do you need to eat’?
+Dietary interventions focused on increasing plant-based foods which are comprised of soluble and insoluble fibres provides substrate for the gut bacteria to feast upon, in turn they produce serotonin; our happy hormone! but the question is; how much fibre do you need to eat to have an effect?

 Gut health diet; start today

 This is the reason I created my Good Gut point system, the more I researched, the more supporting science I found of the correlation between disordered gut bacteria and mental health issues.
 So, how and what do you eat to start improving the health of your gut and balance of bacteria?

 The food of choice for a healthy gut microbiome is diversity, fibre and consistency.
 Fibre is a nutrient that we don’t digest and absorb but is needed to feed the trillions of bacteria in our gut.
 The recommended daily intake of fibre is 30g per day.
 However, scary statistics in the UK showed that substantially low levels of the population actually meet this daily fibre recommendation.